-Moreover, these greater indeterminacies may [as in the case of systems of objects of a Frobenioid in Remarks 5.12.3, 5.12.5, or bi-theta environments in Remark 2.15.1] ultimately result in "less information" than the information resulting from a single piece of data.
+Moreover, these greater indeterminacies may [as in the case of systems of objects of a Frobenioid in Remarks 5.12.3, 5.12.5, or bi-theta environments in Remark 2.16.1] ultimately result in "less information" than the information resulting from a single piece of data [cf. the discussion in the Introduction].